 These Himalayan rivers provide some of the best white water rafting experience in the world.
-You will be experiencing continuous white water adventure for several days in rural Nepali setting.
-As this trip runs for about seventeen days, you will get a chance to build significant bonds between fellow team members.
+You will be experiencing continuous white-water adventure for several days in rural Nepali setting.
+As this trip runs for about thirteen days, you will get a chance to build significant bonds between fellow team members.
 This trip will also deepen your understanding about the rivers, mountains and their impact on rural mountain lives.
 Oh, by the way do not forget to bring your cameras, you will not want to miss capturing spectacular views of mountains, flora and fauna.
-If you are seeking for a continuous white water expedition that lasts for several days in a rural Nepali setting, this package is for you.
+If you are seeking for a continuous white-water expedition that lasts for several days in a rural Nepali setting, this package is for you.

 Moreover, for this trip, we will provide you Nepal government licensed river guides, who have completed Red Cross first aid training.
 Our guides hold rafting certifications from International Rafting Federation (IRF) and are also trained as Whitewater Rescue Technicians (WRT).
 Be assured that you will be in our safe hands.